Do you run promotions in your salon?

 Start by selecting one of your most desirable core services.
 A service that would be highly attractive to the type of clients you would like in your salon.
 Let’s say you pick your permanent hair color service.

-It’s important that the additional product and service improves even further on the core service you’re promoting.
-This could for example be an eye-brow color service an a post color care treatment.
+It’s important that the additional product and service improve even further on the core service you’re promoting.
+This could for example be an eye-brow color service and a post-color care treatment.
 You could also include a retail product as part of your offer.
 The client is now in the buying mode for a color service so don’t confuse her with some unrelated addition that she may not even want.

-Your color offer could then be that the client buy the color service at $200 but now get a free eye-brow service (value $40), a post color care treatment (value $30), and a take-home treatment to protect the color (value $30).
-They pay $200 but get value of $100 back.
+Your color offer could then be that the client buys the color service at $200 but now get a free eye-brow service (value $40), a post-color care treatment (value $30), and a take-home treatment to protect the color (value $30).
+They pay $200 but get a value of $100 back.

 How does that sound?
 A 50% perceived “discount” to the client at a cost of only 10% for you.
 Not bad, right?